 • Lower oven heat to 350° F.

-• To the bowl of potatoes, add butter, bacon, cheese, salt, pepper, green onions, and sour cream mixture.
+• To the bowl of potatoes, add butter, bacon, 1 cup cheese, salt, pepper, green onions, and sour cream mixture.
 Mash until everything is mixed together.

 • Filled the hollowed-out potato skins with the filling.

-• Top each potato with the remaining shredded cheese baked for 15 to 20 minutes or until cheese is melted and the potato is warmed through.
+• Top each potato with and equal amount of the remaining shredded cheese.
+Bake for 15 to 20 minutes or until cheese is melted and the potato is warmed through.

 Did you make this recipe?